-On November 8, 2016, Kamala Harris was elected to the U.S. Senate from California, becoming the second African American woman to sit in that body after Carol Mosely-Braun of Illinois was elected to represent Illinois 24 years earlier in 1992.
+On November 3, 2020, Kamala Harris was elected Vice-President of the United States on a ticket she shared with winning Democratic Party Presidential nominee and former Vice President Joe Biden.
+She is the first Black woman and the first woman of South Asian ancestry to hold that post.
+Harris is accustomed to “firsts” in office.
+On November 8, 2016, she was elected to the U.S. Senate from California, becoming the first Black woman in that state to hold a Senate seat and only the second African American woman in the U.S. to sit in that body after Carol Mosely-Braun of Illinois was elected to represent Illinois 24 years earlier in 1992.
 Before her election to the U.S. Senate, Harris served two-terms as the Attorney General of California.
-She was also the first black woman and first person of color to hold elective office as attorney general of any state.
+She was also the first Black woman and first person of South Asian descent to hold elective office as attorney general of any state.

 Kamala Devi Harris was born in Oakland, California, on October 20, 1964 to Donald J. Harris, a Stanford University economics professor from Jamaica and Shyamala Gopalan Harris, a breast cancer specialist who immigrated from Chennai, Tamil Nadu, India.
 Harris attended high school in Montreal, Quebec, Canada, where her mother worked at McGill University Hospital.

 Harris earned a bachelor of arts degree from Howard University in Washington, D.C. in 1986.
+While there she became a member of Alpha Kappa Alpha Sorority.
 After graduation, leading civil rights lawyers Thurgood Marshall and Constance Baker Motley encouraged her to become an attorney.
 In 1989 Harris received a J.D. degree from the University of California, Hastings College of the Law in San Francisco, California.
 Three years later, she was admitted to the California Bar.

 Harris joined the San Francisco city attorney’s office in 2000 as chief of the Community and Neighborhood Division that oversaw civil code enforcement.
 In 2003 she was elected district attorney of the city and county of San Francisco, making her its first female African American and Indian American district attorney.
 She won re-election in 2005.
 During her tenure, Harris created the Environmental Justice Unit and prosecuted several individuals and industries for pollution.